stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

 .. note::

  I am not entirely sure how long it would take - different duraton when I ran everytime.
-But better to keep it for running on the prompt/as a ``nohup`` process for days.
+But better to keep it for running on the prompt/as a ``nohup`` process.
 It will seem like it isn't generating any output i.e empty ``JO_diploid.fq.gz`` file.
 But trust me it would be working in the background.
 In case it isn't working and for some reason you think it isn't working hit me up.
 Let's have a chat.